Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_d_bridging_game_dev_tools/part_01_index/s1_3_index_of_part_03_archivist_ai.md

 ## 🧭 Chapter Structure of `part_03_archivist_ai/`

-The following four chapters comprise the **first Layer 4 stanza** of Archivist AI.
+The following chapters comprise the **first and second Layer 4 stanzas** of Archivist AI.
-It is anticipated that **multiple Layer 3 stanzas** will eventually reside within this part as recursion deepens.
+Each stanza explores a different dimension of long-memory recursion and canon integrity.
+Additional stanzas may emerge as the system deepens its integrations across the Deep Archive and High Command.

+---

+### 🌀 Stanza 1 – The Archivist That Listened to the Fracture
+*(Recovery from decay, fragment loss, and memory collapse)*

 | File | Title | Description |
 |------|-------|-------------|